The Great Jahy Will Not Be Defeated!: Characters

 The Demon Lord's younger sister, whose attempt to reconcile with her sister by turning Kyouko into a powerful magical girl accidentally resulted in destroying her and the Dark Realm.
 Thus, she went around as a mysterious light and began using magical girls to try and gather the mana crystals for her.

 Media

 Manga

 Originally starting as a one-shot in March 2017, Square Enix has serialized The Great Jahy Will Not Be Defeated! in its monthly shōnen manga magazine, Gangan Joker, since August 22 of the same year.
 As of November 20, 2025, twelve tankōbon volumes have been published, starting with the first volume released on February 22, 2018.
+The series is set to end with the release of its thirteenth volume in Q4 2026.

 In North America, the manga is published by the Manga & Books division of Square Enix.
 The first volume was originally scheduled to release in September 2020, but had to be delayed due to the COVID-19 pandemic.
 The release date was changed to July 27, 2021.